anglerud/makespace_servo_demo/docs/index.md

 servo we select.

 Servos have different ranges of motion - from 90°, through 180°, or even more.
-Each servo has a spec sheet which will tell you its range of motion, among other things.
+Each servo has a spec sheet which will tell you its range of motion, and other important attributes.

 An "RC" servo is a common type of hobby servo - the RC is for "Radio Control", and the name comes from their use back in the 1960s for radio control airplanes